Girls Trip

-Girls Trip is a 2017 American comedy film starring Regina Hall, Queen Latifah, Tiffany Haddish, and Jada Pinkett Smith.
+Girls Trip is a 2017 American comedy film starring Regina Hall, Tiffany Haddish, Jada Pinkett Smith and Queen Latifah.
 The film is directed by Malcolm D. Lee and written by Kenya Barris and Tracy Oliver, from a story by the pair and Erica Rivinoja, who based the script off their own experiences with their female friends.
-Along with Lee, the film was produced by Will Packer under his Will Packer Productions banner.
-It follows a group of four friends who go to New Orleans to attend the Essence Music Festival in order to reconnect after a long time.
+The film follows a group of four friends who go to New Orleans to attend the Essence Music Festival in order to reconnect after a long time.

-The cast was announced in June 2016, with principal photography taking place that month in New Orleans, Louisiana.
-The film also filmed during the 2016 Essence Music Festival, casting over 5000 background actors.

-Girls Trip premiered at the American Black Film Festival in Miami on June 14, 2017 and was theatrically released in the United States by Universal Pictures on July 21, 2017.
-It received overwhelmingly positive reviews from critics, with many praising the cast performances and the film's originality.
-It was chosen by Time magazine as one of its top ten films of 2017.
-It was also a massive commercial success, grossing $140 million worldwide on its $19 million production budget including over $100 million domestically, the first comedy of 2017 to do so.
-It was also the first time a film written by an African-American female screenwriter had crossed the $100 million mark at the box office.